 Long-tail keywords shine for different reasons:

-- Lower competition: They’re generally less competitive, making it easier to land the top spots.
+- Lower competition: With less competition, it’s easier to land the top spots.

-- Highly specific: Long-tail keywords typically attract site visitors with a specific intent, often leading to higher conversion rates.
+- Higher conversion rates: Long-tail keywords typically attract site visitors with a specific intent, often leading to higher conversion rates.

 - A lot of options: There’s a much higher number of long-tail keywords to target, giving you more opportunities to reach your audience.

-However, you’ll need to rank for many long-tail keywords to achieve a significant volume of traffic.
-But if these keywords are relevant to your business, the traffic can be incredibly valuable.
+However, you’ll need to rank for many long-tail keywords to achieve a significant volume of search traffic.

 Short-tail keywords: Pros and cons

-Short-tail keywords (also called “head terms” or “broad terms”) typically contain up to three words, such as:
+Short-tail keywords (also called “head terms” or “broad terms”) typically contain up to three words, for example:

 - Swimsuits